Theodore R. Davis: Post-war

 After the Civil War, Theodore Davis spent a short time illustrating Reconstruction activities in the South and traveled with Generals George Armstrong Custer, and Winfield Scott Hancock during their campaigns against the Indians in the West.

 When the Atlanta Cyclorama in Atlanta, Georgia was being painted, Davis was asked for ideas stemming from his travels with Sherman's army; he was added to the painting.
 He worked with panoramic painters such as Friedrich Wilhelm Heine and August Lohr on larger projects.

+Davis was an early tourist to the Adirondack Mountains, where he took an interest in mountaineering.
+He made the earliest recorded ascent of Santanoni Peak along with guide Dave Hunter in 1866.

 Davis was chosen to create china dinnerware for First Lady Lucy Hayes, wife of president Rutherford B. Hayes.
 Davis suggested using American flora and fauna and produced 130 designs of animals, plants, and scenic views.
 At the time the cost for the order came out to $3,150.
 A guest named Clover Adams, a Washington, D.C. socialite, famously observed that when she dined at the White House, she could hardly eat her soup peacefully from a Davis-designed plate as she had to watch a coyote leaping from behind the tree.

 Theodore R. Davis death resulted from Bright's disease; he died at Asbury Park, New Jersey, aged fifty-four.